Automorphic form twisted Shintani zeta functions over number fields: Cusp forms

-In this section we state and prove two technical results that we will use in the proof of the main theorem. \begin{assumption} Throughout this section we fix an automorphic form $\varphi$ which lives in an infinite dimensional automorphic representation $\pi = \otimes_v' \pi_v$ of $\GL_2$.
+Throughout this section we fix an automorphic form $\varphi$ which lives in an infinite dimensional automorphic representation $\pi = \otimes_v' \pi_v$ of $\GL_2$.
 We let $W_\varphi$ be the global Whittaker function associated to $\varphi$, c.f.
 Equation \eqref{eq:whittaker}.
-We assume that $W_\varphi$ decomposes as $\otimes_v W_v$ where for almost all $v$, $W_v$ is the normalized Whittaker function associated to $\pi_v$.\footnote{If an automorphic form is $U_\A$-finite, then it is a finite linear combination of automorphic forms satisfying this assumption.} \end{assumption}
+Without loss of generality, we assume that $W_\varphi$ decomposes as $\otimes_v W_v$ where for almost all $v$, $W_v$ is the normalized Whittaker function associated to $\pi_v$.\footnote{If an automorphic form is $U_\A$-finite, then it is a finite linear combination of automorphic forms satisfying this assumption.}